MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-gbr-mtd-vat-integration-setup.md

 | VATReclaimed | <ul><li>Deductible sales tax amount from the **vatReclaimedCurrPeriod** box.</li><li>Tax base amount from of the **totalValuePurchasesExVAT** box.</li><li>Tax amount from the **vatDueAcquisitions** box.
 In addition, the reporting type of the item sales tax group isn't **Service**, and the **Country/region** type of the sales tax code is set to **EU**.</li></ul> | <ul><li>Purchase</li><li>PurchaseCreditNote</li><li>PurchaseReverseCharge</li><li>PurchaseReverseChargeCreditNote</li><li>PurchaseExempt</li><li>PurchaseExemptCreditNote</li></ul> |
 | Other        | Use the **Not blank** value for this result, and set it up at the end of your list of result values. | Not blank |

-For each value, users can define a set of sales tax codes together with a **Classifier** that is associated with the direction of the tax transaction and the credit note identifier.
+For each value, users can define a set of sales tax codes together with a **Classifier** that's associated with the direction of the tax transaction and the credit note identifier.
 The following table provides a definition of this **Classifier**.

 | Classifier value                | Condition |
 |---------------------------------|-----------|